 WE NEED AT LEAST 2 VOLUNTEERS WITH A MANUAL DRIVERS LICENSE AT ALL TIMES, SO WE NEED TO GIVE PRIORITY TO DRIVERS.
 THANK YOU FOR YOUR UNDERSTANDING.

 We are a modest group of independent volunteers from all over the world operating a small shelter for refugee families in Sarajevo, Bosnia-Herzegovina.
 In this shelter, we provide accommodation, 3 meals a day, hygiene items, clothing, medical assistance, and education.
 We normally have between 75-90 residents at the House, with half of them being children.
-Now that winter is in full swing, we are also focusing on providing daily activities for the residents of all ages to make sure they stay mentally stimulated and engaged throughout these dreary months.
 Our main priority is to make it a safe, warm, and comfortable space for families, single mothers and other particularly vulnerable people.

 Babysitting / child care